The Science Behind the Benefits of Steam Showers

 But what causes these steam bath benefits?
 Dr. Reinhard R. Bergel of the University of Munich’s Institute of Medical Balneology and Climatology attributes the “physiologic changes that occur during the bath” to “the rise in body temperature [of the bather] and in part to the influence of the reflexes of the hormonal and nervous systems, which attempt to increase the heat loss [to cool the body down]”

-Thus, the hyperthermia, or higher body temperature, combined with the body’s efforts to cool down, is responsible for the wellness benefits of a steam bath.
-It’s even believed that heat causes mechanical changes on the cellular level that can alleviate symptoms for cold sufferers.
+Thus, the hyperthermia, or higher body temperature, combined with the body’s efforts to cool down, is responsible for the potential wellness benefits of a steam bath.
+It’s even believed that heat causes mechanical changes on the cellular level that may alleviate symptoms for cold sufferers.

 According to Dr. Bergel, the moist heat of a steam shower can relieve the following conditions: